-You’ve heard it time and time again that it’s ok to fail yet you don’t seem to put it in action.
-It’s because you don’t know what you want right?
+You’ve heard time and time again that it’s ok to fail, yet you don’t seem to put it into action.
+It’s because you don’t know what you want, right?

 Wrong, it’s because you want a lot of things, and you don’t like choosing.

 Time spent doing one thing is taking away from potential time doing another thing that you might like better, right?
 You just want the best for you.
 I get it.
 We only have one life; we want to optimize this life, but let me rip off that band-aid.
 This is flawed logic and will only make you miserable after 5, 10, 20 years of waiting or deciding.

 If you’re not busy doing, you’ll never figure it out.